Be Wildlife Smart

 Help make it safe.
 Be wildlife smart.

-- Don’t feed animals.
+- Don’t feed coyotes.

 - Monitor small children and keep pets on a leash.